sidneykung/Movie-Data-Analysis/README.md

 This analysis performs descriptive analysis on the dataset `all_movies`, which was compiled from four subset files of data from the websites IMDB.com and theMovieDB.org.
 Each subset contained useful information about measures of popularity for movies.
 I cleaned the subsets before merging them to the dataframe `all_movies`, and imported it into the final dataset to `final_analysis.ipynb` to use for analysis.

-The data cleaning notebook can be found in this repository under the name `data_cleaning.ipynb` or click [here](https://github.com/sidneykung/Movie-Data-Analysis/blob/master/data_cleaning.ipynb).
+The data cleaning notebook can be found in this repository under the name `data_cleaning.ipynb`, or click [here](https://github.com/sidneykung/Movie-Data-Analysis/blob/master/data_cleaning.ipynb).

-Subsets used can be found in the `zippedData` folder in this repository.
+Subsets can be found in the `zippedData` folder in this repository.
 * IMDB.com
     * imdb.title.basics.csv.gz
     * imdb.title.ratings.csv.gz